Covering immigration with data

 Migration will continue to be one of the most important issues reporters will need to cover responsibly -- this session will provide a rundown of data available on all the aspects of migration: immigration, asylum-seekers, refugees and refugee camps, detained families and children, etc., the stories that have come out of that data, and the potential stories that could come out of that data.

-Nausheen (no'sheen) is a data reporter at the Chicago Tribune.
-She attended NYU and UC Berkeley, and now lives in Chicago.
-She thinks frequently about what it is to be both American and Muslim, and how those affect her work with data and words. @nausheenhusain
+Nausheen (no'sheen) is a reporter at the Chicago Tribune who is interested in civil liberties, migration, surveillance and community.
+She thinks frequently about what it is to be both American and Muslim, and how those affect her work with data and words.

 Currently a lecturer at Syracuse University, Christine Mehta has been a human rights investigator for flagship human rights organizations, including Amnesty International, for six years.
 She reports on national security, immigration, criminal justice reform, police brutality, and conflict in countries around the world.
 Mehta's work has been featured in the New York Times, Foreign Affairs, Al Jazeera, BBC Hindi, The Hindu, and USA Today. @christinemehta